Rate Information

 $0.000023 11.23% 0.000002

-PSEG Long Island’s Time of Use (TOU) rate options provide customers with new savings opportunities based on their lifestyles.
-TOU rates give you access to lower electricity prices at different times of the day, similar to other types of “off-peak” pricing.
-A few simple changes to switch energy use to lower-priced time periods can make a big difference, but these rates are not right for everyone.
-In 2021, we’ll also launch an online Rate Comparison tool to help you quickly calculate the best rate for your household, based your actual energy use.
+PSEG Long Island’s Time-of-Day (TOD) rate options provide customers with new savings opportunities based on their lifestyles.
+TOD rates give you access to lower electricity prices at different times of the day, similar to other types of “off-peak” pricing.
+A few simple changes to switch energy use to lower-priced time periods can make a big difference.

-In 2021, four new “time-of-use” (TOU) rates are available to customers with smart meters.
-Unlike a standard rate, like 180, pricing for a TOU rate does change based on the time of day.
+Starting November 15, 2023, two new Time-of-Day (TOD) Rates, the Off-Peak Rate and the Super Off-Peak Rate are available to customers with smart meters.
+Unlike a flat rate, like 180, pricing for a TOD rate does change based on the time of day.
 Electricity costs more during “peak” times and less during “off-peak” times.
 This offers new savings opportunities, for example by charging an electric vehicle overnight.
 Just be aware that peak pricing can be as much as two times standard rates.

-- Download the Residential Rate Booklet for full details.
+- Download the Residential Time-of-Day brochure for full details.

 Commercial TOU Electric Rate